Jimmy Garvin: World Championship Wrestling (1994)

 In February 1994, Garvin made one final appearance in WCW at SuperBrawl IV when he replaced Michael Hayes in a losing effort against Johnny B. Badd.

 Global Wrestling Federation (1994)

 After SuperBrawl IV, Garvin went to the Global Wrestling Federation (GWF), where he reformed the Freebirds with Terry Gordy and Hayes.
 He won the Tag Team Titles with Gordy in 1994.
 They were the last champions before the promotion folded in September 1994 and he retired shortly thereafter.
 Before the promotion folded, Garvin was scheduled to feud with Chris Adams over the GWF North American Heavyweight Championship.

+Later career (1994–2000)

+After GWF, Garvin worked in the independent circuit.
+In April 1994, he fought Shane Douglas twice, once in a double countout and a loss to Douglas in Lawrence County, Pennsylvania and Weirton, West Virginia for United States Wrestling League.
+He defeated Greg Valentine for the ACW Heavyweight title on November 11, 1995, in High Point, North Carolina.
+On February 10, 1996, lost to The Ultimate Warrior in an independent show in Princeton, West Virginia.

+On August 9, 1999, he reunited with Ron Garvin in Montreal as they teamed with Michel DuBois when they lost to Rougeau family - Jacques Jr., Jacques Sr. and Raymond at Lutte 2000 L'Union Fait La Force III.
+The Garvins won the Johnny Rougeau Tag Team Titles when they defeated Raymond and Jacques Rougeau Jr. on December 29, 1999, in Montreal.
+His last match was in Verdun, Quebec on August 2, 2000, when they dropped the titles to Raymond and Jacques Jr.